networknt/light-doc/content/en/concern/salesforce.md

 To overwrite some of the properties, we have the following values.yml in the src/test/resources/config for test cases.
 Please note that some of the values are changed to remove the identity information.

 ```
+# handler.yml
+handler.handlers:
+  .
+  .
+  .
+  # add the SalesforceHandler to the end of the handler list.
+  - com.networknt.proxy.SalesforceHandler@salesforce

+handler.chains.default:
+  .
+  .
+  .
+  - header
+  # add the saleforce handler after the header and before the prefix and router.
+  - saleforce
+  - prefix
+  - router
+  .
+  .
+  .

 # client.yml
 client.verifyHostname: false

 # salesforce.yml
 salesforce.enabled: true
 salesforce.authIssuer: 3MVG9SUKGR3O.vJebzXvWgAEZ9KX_7vmKt6k3g_AdsTWtzBTkwU9jTTJF9h5mL.2tJaPW